mattadlerpdx/WebSec-BlindSQLInjection/README.md

 # WebSec-BlindSQLInjection
-Determines a passworld through BlindSQL attack.
+Determines user password through BlindSQL attack.
 Binary search tree is used.
 Backend server stores info associated with user cookie to SQL database.
 Uses '~' to perform attack and determine if character is in password.
 Lab website: